 - Planning the support from school or college and parents to help achieve these objectives

-- Any further action required and who will be responsible for this (For reviews taking place when your child is in Yr5 this will include discussions about secondary transfer and Yr9 onwards will include post-16 transition, but remember Schools and EPs cannot allocate places the decision rests with the LA)
+- Any further action required and who will be responsible for this (For reviews taking place when your child is in Yr5 this will include discussions about secondary transfer and Yr9 onwards will include post-16 transition, but remember Schools and Educational Psychologist's (EP's) cannot allocate places the decision rests with the LA)

-- Whether the Statement of SEN or EHC plan needs amending or is no longer needed.
+- Whether the EHC plan needs amending or is no longer needed.

 You may also discuss how your child or young person is coping in general and what can be done to help.